A new cohomology class on the moduli space of curves: Calculations

 \section{Calculations}

 Here we show explicitly the equality $Z^{\text{BGW}}=Z^{\Theta}$ up to genus 3.
-The coefficients of the Brezin-Gross-Witten tau function are calculated recursively since it is a tau function of the KdV hierarchy.
+The coefficients of the Br\'ezin-Gross-Witten tau function are calculated recursively since it is a tau function of the KdV hierarchy.
 It has low genus $g$ (= coefficient of $\hbar^{g-1}$) terms given by:

 The intersection numbers of $\Theta_{g,n}$ stored in